HOUSE REPUBLICAN OFFICE

 STATE GOVERNMENT & POLITICS

 A cap on carbon emissions, a health care scandal and fights over firefighting will pump political adrenaline into the Capitol this week.
 Most of the 30-plus meetings starting Monday will follow the normal pattern, with reports from state agencies and legislative analysts.
-Testimony is limited to invited speakers only black room.
+Testimony is limited to invited speakers only.
 But a few of the meetings promise a preview of next year’s drama in the House and Senate.

 ENERGY & ENVIRONMENT

 The Associated Press

 Idaho Power wants to retire two coal-fired power plants it says won’t be able to produce electricity at competitive prices as part of a 20-year plan to provide energy for Idaho and Oregon that has drawn concerns about cost, pollution and energy needs.

 How McMinnville schools do it is deceptively simple, according to school and district leaders who helped make it happen.
 The secret sauce?
 Super-skilled teachers with all the right techniques in their tool kits paying close attention to every child, they say.
 How do leaders of the small-town Yamhill County district accomplish that?
 First, they comb research to find “high-leverage” techniques that teachers can use to make the biggest difference.
 Then, Superintendent Maryalice Russell makes sure every principal and central office honcho gets trained to know those techniques in and out.

 “We’re looking at instruction like a diagnostician,” says Kourtney Ferrua, principal of Wascher Elementary, one of six in McMinnville.
 “What strategy fits that particular student, that particular situation?
 It’s really teaching with intention all day, every day.”